 If veggies and fruits don’t get you excited to eat them, then drink them.

 How?
 Blend them into a nutritious smoothie.
 It’s super easy.
-Do you have a Magic Bullet, Ninja, Vitamix – if not, you can find a fairly reasonable option here – NutriBullet Blender.
-I would wait for a sale on this one – at the time of this post, it was 50% off.
+Do you have a Magic Bullet, Ninja, or Vitamix?
+For a versatile and reasonable option, I would choose the Ninja Blender.
+It is under $100.

 I blend a smoothie almost every weekday and have done it for years.
 There are times when I go without for a few days and I can tell because it reflects in the clarity of my skin.

 - Frozen blueberries or strawberries x 1/2 cup